Peide Weng (left) supervising the installation of parts of the cooling feeder in EAST's cryostat.

 Building a tokamak is expensive.
 So when the opportunity arises to get one for free you jump on it, even if it means footing a hefty bill for dismantling the machine and shipping it overseas.

 At the Kurchatov Institute in Moscow, the Russians had been operating such a machine for the best part of the previous decade.
-The T-7 Tokamak, whose construction was completed in 1979-1980, was the first tokamak to demonstrate the feasibility of superconducting Toroidal Field (TF) coils.
-The complex architecture of the machine — 48 TF coils as compared to Tore Supra's and ITER's 18 — left very little space for vacuum vessel ports and dramatically limited their size.
+The T-7 Tokamak, whose construction was completed in 1979-1980, was the first tokamak to demonstrate the feasibility of superconducting toroidal field coils.
+The complex architecture of the machine—48 toroidal field coils as compared to Tore Supra's and ITER's 18—left very little space for vacuum vessel ports and dramatically limited their size.
 The torus could only accommodate 12 small-sized ports which prevented T-7 from meeting the requirements for diagnostics, efficient heating and current drive.
 It was a good machine, only unfortunately not suitable for plasma physics research.

-By the end of the 1980s, with T-9 and T-10 Tokamaks in operation and another, more powerful superconducting tokamak soon to be completed (T-15), the Russians did not really need T-7 anymore.
-"We had a longstanding relationship with the Kurchatov Institute - a very close and friendly one.
+By the end of the 1980s, with the T-9 and T-10 tokamaks in operation and another, more powerful superconducting tokamak soon to be completed (T-15), the Russians did not really need T-7 anymore.
+"We had a longstanding relationship with the Kurchatov Institute—a very close and friendly one.
 At one point Boris Kadomtsev, who was head of the Institute, just offered to give it to us as a present."

 Research on HT-7 enabled China to launch the HT-7U program for the first fully-superconducting tokamak, later known as EAST.
 And the example set by the Institute of Plasma Physics in Hefei wasn't lost: by 2002, the South-Western Institute of Physics in Chengdu was operating HL-2A, a reconstructed tokamak which uses the vacuum vessel and field coils from the former German ASDEX. return to Newsline #81